-Farm laws protest: Farmers to stage daily demonstrations outside Parliament during Monsoon Session
+Farmers to stage daily demonstrations outside Parliament during Monsoon Session against new laws

-The farm unions urged Opposition MPs to not walk out of a session and instead continue to raise the matter in the House.
+Farm unions urged Opposition MPs not to walk out of a session and instead continue to raise the matter in the House.

-Farmers protesting against the three new farm laws on Sunday announced their plan to protest outside the Parliament during the upcoming Monsoon Session, which is likely to begin on July 19 and end on August 13, reported The Hindu.
+Farmers on Sunday announced their plan to protest against the three new laws outside the Parliament during the Monsoon Session, which is likely to begin on July 19 and end on August 13, reported The Hindu.

 Five members per organisation and at least 200 protestors will stage demonstrations every day outside the Parliament from July 22, said Samyukta Kisan Morcha, an umbrella body of 40 farmers’ unions.
-The farmers had earlier planned to march to Parliament, but it was called off.
+The farmers had earlier planned to march to Parliament, but the plan was called off.

-The farmer unions said that two days before the Parliament session starts, a letter will be sent to all Opposition MPs to protest against the new farm laws, reported the Hindustan Times.
+The farmer unions said that two days before the Parliament session starts, a letter will be sent to all Opposition MPs urging them to protest against the new farm laws, reported the Hindustan Times.

 “We will ask the opposition MPs to raise the issue every day inside the House while we will sit outside in protest,” said Balbir Singh Rajewal, who leads one faction of the Bharatiya Kisan Union.
 “We will tell them not to benefit the Centre by walking out of a session.
 Don’t let the session run till the government addresses the issue.”

-The farmer groups said they will intensify their protests, shift demonstrators along with their tractors close to the Parliament and organise countrywide demonstrations.
+The farmer groups said they will intensify their protests, shift demonstrators from the Delhi borders along with their tractors close to the Parliament and organise countrywide demonstrations.
 “This is an ultimatum,” said farmer leader Gurnam Singh Charuni.
 “We can’t wait forever and we are being forced to move into the Capital.”

 The protesting farmers said nothing other than repeal of the farm laws will be accepted.
 Farmer leader Darshan Pal said that protestors have asserted that making amendments to the laws would not work.